| WELDING

 J-groove, or flare-bevel weld, the vertical leg is always

+drawn to the left.
 Figure 3-46 shows the significance of the positions of the

 weld symbols position on the reference line.
 In view A the